Smart6502/Smart6502/README.md

 ---

 ### **Languages I know:** <br>
-C, C++, sh/bash, x86 asm, HTML and CSS
+C, C++, Rust, Forth, x86 assembly, shell script and probabaly some HTML and CSS
 <br>

 ### **What I'm working on**: